Anti-war protests in Russia (2022–present): Statements against the war by Russian politicians and political parties

-Both the Russian United Democratic "Yabloko" Party and the Party of People's Freedom condemned the impending invasion of Ukraine several days before February 24, 2022.
+Both the Russian United Democratic "Yabloko" Party and the Party of People's Freedom condemned the impending invasion of Ukraine several days before 24 February 2022.
 Both of these parties opposed the illegal annexation of Crimea and hold moderately pro-Ukrainian positions.
-The Yabloko party published a petition demanding the withdrawal of troops from the Ukrainian-Russian border on February 13, 2022.
-Although the party continues to legally exist, dozens of Yabloko members, politicians, and activists have been arrested or detained since February 24.
+The Yabloko party published a petition demanding the withdrawal of troops from the Ukrainian-Russian border on 13 February 2022.
+Although the party continues to legally exist, dozens of Yabloko members, politicians, and activists have been arrested or detained since 24 February.

 The Communist Party of the Russian Federation (KPRF) officially supports the invasion and is often characterized as a controlled opposition to Putin's government, however, some youth and left-wing factions within the party have opposed the war.
-The only two members of the State Duma to have spoken against the war have been KPRF deputies: Mikhail Matveyev and Oleg Smolin.
+Two KPRF deputies have spoken up against the war: Mikhail Matveyev and Oleg Smolin.
 KPRF senator Vyacheslav Markhayev has also spoken against the war.
 On 27 May 2022, two KPRF lawmakers from the Legislative Assembly of Primorsky Krai were kicked out of the oblast's KPRF group and two others were reprimanded by the party after presenting a statement in opposition to the war.
 Another faction associated with the International Marxist Tendency face expulsion from the party after organising an anti-war committee called "KPRF/LKSM Members Against the War."

-On February 15, the website of Russian political party New People, which is also known as a controlled opposition and a spoiler party, released a statement by Sardana Avksentyeva, condemning the war.
+On 15 February, the website of Russian political party New People, which is also known as a controlled opposition and a spoiler party, released a statement by Sardana Avksentyeva, condemning the war.
 After the start of the invasion, leader of the party, Alexey Nechayev, made statements in support of military action.
 Avksentyeva's anti-war statement was deleted, and she herself later supported the invasion: "And I feel that today we must give our military an opportunity to complete their work...
 We need the victory".

 However, one of the New People deputies of the State Duma, Sangadji Tarbaev, has publicly condemned the war.
 Valery Gartung, also a State Duma deputy and a member of A Just Russia — For Truth party (which supports the invasion), also denounced it in Facebook, and later commented his post to Republic.ru.